 A. Invertebrata (except Echinoderma).
-The organisation, mode of life and elementary physiology of common types of the principal classes and orders.
+The organisation and mode of life of common types of the principal classes and orders; the function of their parts.
 Modes of development and larval forms.
 Classification.
+Outlines of palæontology of Mollusca or Arthropoda.

 Evolution and adaptation.
 The general characteristics of marine, freshwater, and terrestrial faunas.
 The colours of animals.